davidmoten/log-analysis/README.md

     git clone https://github.com/davidmoten/log-analysis.git
     cd log-analysis
 	./restart-all.sh

-Then configure the schema and indexes by going to [http://localhost:9191/load?n=0&configure=true](http://localhost:9191/load?n=0&configure=true) (replace localhost with the db hostname).
-(TODO make this automatic).

 On a host (can be many) that has logs to be sent to the database: